comp426-2022-spring/a99-achernar/README.md

 To run both the front-end webpage and back-end api, run "npm run build" \
 To run only the front-end, run "npm client" \
 To run only the back-end, run "npm start"

+## API Endpoints Documentation
+Full API Documentation can be found under `doc` directory.

+## Team Information
+This Covid Dashboard is implemented by Team Achernar from COMP 426, Spring 2022.
+Team details can be found under `doc` directory.

+## Data Source
+The data used to implement this dashboard is from North Carolina Department of Health and Human Services(NCDHHS), Link to data: https://covid19.ncdhhs.gov/dashboard/data-behind-dashboards